hsauro/Python4Delphi_NumpyExample/README.md

 │  ├─ Python files
 ```

-Examples are stored in the examples.txt file which uses a simple format for storing test examples.
-I also used json to store the exmaples (code is still in the source) but found it to be inconvenient to add new examples so I reverted to a simple text format instead.
+Examples are stored in the examples.txt file which uses a simple format for storing test examples and will likely horrify seasoned developers in this day and age.
+However, at one point I used json to store the examples (code is still in the source) but found it to be very inconvenient to add new examples using a text editor so I reverted to a simple text format instead.

 I added a release binary to make it easy to try out withut having to compile the code.